TN 78 (05-25)

 5. Debtor objects to collection of debt

 b.
-Protest involves the fact and/or amount of overpayment
+Debtor protests the fact or amount of debt

 6. Debtor alleges non-receipt of overpayment